joeandthejuice/career-framework/careerLadder/dataEngineer/leadDataEngineer.md

 *   I proactively ask for feedback from my manager, team, and cross-functional stakeholders.
 I know my strengths, and identify ways to take actions on my development areas
 *   I have self-awareness and connect with others with empathy
-*   I drive discussions with my manager about aspirational goals and seek out opportunities to learn and grow (e.g., PGP, JOE & THE JUICE-offered training, leveraging perks allowance etc.)
+*   I drive discussions with my manager about aspirational goals and seek out opportunities to learn and grow (e.g., PGP, JOE & THE JUICE offered training, leveraging perks allowance etc.)

 **Team Development**